snikket-im/snikket-android/README.md

 [![Donate with PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CW3SYT3KG5PDL)

 **Disclaimer:** I'm not a huge fan of PayPal and their business policies.
-For larger contributons please get in touch with me beforehand and we can talk about bank transfer (SEPA).
+For larger contributions please get in touch with me beforehand and we can talk about bank transfer (SEPA).

 My Bitcoin Address is: 1NxSU1YxYzJVDpX1rcESAA3NJki7kRgeeu